New Brunswick Provincial Payroll Information

 Group Terminations - Group termination applies to the termination of 10 or more employees (which is equal to 25% of the total number of employees) within a 28 day period.
-The Minister of Labour must be given six weeks written notice along with the employees who are being terminated.
+The Minister of Labour and the employees who are being terminated must be given six weeks written notice.

 |Call back pay||Overtime pay|